Here are 5 easy steps to help you know what to do when your car is overheating. Like a boss.

 If the needle’s in the red

 It’s not common for contemporary cars to overheat, and it’s never a good thing, regardless of your vehicle’s age.
-If you find that your car often gets a little hot under the hood, it’s probably an indication of a larger problem, so consult your repair shop or trusted auto expert.
+If you find that your car is overheating regularly, it’s probably an indication of a larger problem, so consult your repair shop or trusted auto expert.

 In the summertime …

 Keep the livin’ easy by watching the temperature gauge, storing bottles of water and coolant in the back, and maybe even stashing this list in your glove compartment.
 You don’t want a volcanically hot engine ruining your summer road trip — or worse yet, your engine.